Nonbacktracking spectral clustering of nonuniform hypergraphs: Introduction

 The paper proceeds as follows.
-In \Cref{sec:related-work}, we survey related work on the dyadic nonbacktracking operator and its uses in graph data science.
-We discuss spectral clustering techniques applied to hypergraphs, and discuss the hypergraph nonbacktracking operator $\mB$ introduced by~\citet{stormZetaFunctionHypergraph2006a}.
+In \Cref{sec:related-work}, we survey related work on the dyadic nonbacktracking operator and its uses in graph data science, especially including its role in results on the theory of the detectability of communities in graphs.
+We also discuss spectral clustering techniques applied to hypergraphs, and discuss the hypergraph nonbacktracking operator $\mB$ introduced by~\citet{stormZetaFunctionHypergraph2006a}.
 In \Cref{sec:ihara-bass-nonuniform} we prove a theorem of Ihara-Bass type relating the spectrum of the nonbacktracking operator to that of a related matrix which is usually smaller.
 We also provide a first clustering algorithm based on this matrix.
 In \Cref{sec:HSBM} we describe a hypergraph stochastic blockmodel (HSBM) and state in-expectation eigenrelations for the nonbacktracking operator.
 Then, in \Cref{sec:BP}, we study the relationship between the nonbacktracking operator and the belief-propagation algorithm in the HSBM.
 We prove a precise statement of the known heuristic~\cite{krzakalaSpectralRedemptionClustering2013,angeliniSpectralDetectionSparse2015} that the stability of an uninformative fixed point of the belief-propagation dynamics can be studied via the nonbacktracking operator.
-We also prove a relationship between the Jacobian governing the stability of this fixed point and a smaller matrix, enabling faster computations.
+We also prove a relationship of Ihara-Bass type between the Jacobian governing the stability of this fixed point and a smaller matrix, often enabling faster computations.
 We use this relationship to propose an alternating spectral clustering algorithm based on belief-propagation.
 In \Cref{sec:thresholds}, we pose several conjectures on the spectral properties of hypergraph nonbacktracking operators, and derive from them conjectured thresholds bounding the ability of our proposed algorithms to detect clusters.
 We support these conjectures with experiments on synthetic data.
-We move on to several empirical data sets in \Cref{sec:experiments}, finding that hypergraph nonbacktracking spectral clustering outperforms methods based on the projected graph when edges of different sizes play statistically distinct roles.
+We move on to several empirical data sets in \Cref{sec:experiments}, finding that hypergraph spectral clustering using the belief-propagation Jacobian outperforms methods based on the projected graph when edges of different sizes play statistically distinct roles.
 We conclude in \Cref{sec:discussion} with a discussion of limitations of our algorithm and suggestions for future work.